sQu4rks/chatbot_lab/README.md

-## Lab - Let's Build A Chatbot in 90 Minutes
+## PUD Lab - Let's Build A Chatbot in 90 Minutes

 Hello and welcome to this lab on building a chat bot in 90 minutes.
 In this session we will go over the different types of chat bots, see real-world